 -

-[NEW] Initial beta release compatible with Gradle Enterprise 2023.2
+[NEW] Initial beta release compatible with Develocity 2023.2

-Compatible with scans.gradle.com and Gradle Enterprise 2023.2 or later.
+Compatible with scans.gradle.com and Develocity 2023.2 or later.

-Compatibility between versions of sbt, Gradle Enterprise, and the Gradle Enterprise sbt plugin can be found here.
+Compatibility between versions of sbt, Develocity, and the Develocity sbt plugin can be found here.

 Console log